Changing or leaving your course

 Be honest and try to think what it is about your current situation that makes you want to change:

-- Subject – it's not what you thought it would be like; the work is too easy/difficult; you find it boring.
+- Subject – it's not what you thought it would be like; the work is too easy or difficult; you find it boring.

-- Course – the assessment style doesn't suit you; you don't like the lecturers or lecture styles; the course seems poorly organised.
+- Course – the learning style doesn't suit you; you don't like the lecturers or lecture styles; the course seems poorly organised.

-- Personal – you're homesick or lonely; you've suffered a bereavement or illness in the family; you feel out of your depth; you find it difficult to balance studies with family/home commitments.
+- Personal – you're homesick or lonely; finding it difficult to make friends; you've suffered a bereavement or illness; you feel out of your depth in a new environment or with the course expectations; you find it difficult to balance studies with other commitments.

-- Financial – you find it difficult to meet your general daily expenses; you have childcare expenses; you're worried about getting into debt.
+- Financial – you find it difficult to manage your student budget; you have childcare expenses; you're worried about getting into debt.

-- Career – you're having second thoughts about your chosen career path.
+- Career – you're still undecided about your future career plans.

-- Institution – the university or department is too big/too small; you prefer to study in the city/country; your accommodation isn't what you expected.
+- Institution – the university or department is too big or too small; you prefer to study in the city/country; your accommodation isn't what you expected.